Brazilian Wood Depot

 BWD Shipping Guide

 - Damage– Unlike LTL carriers, the materials never leave the trailer until it arrives at its destination.
 This eliminates any possibility of damage during LTL terminal transfers.
 This advantage cannot be overstated.
 For this reason, these orders are NOT crated.
+Unless in a box truck, they will be banded AND tarped.

 - Maneuverability– Depending on the size and weight capacity of the trailer, these trucks often have better maneuverability than full-sized LTL vans.